unreadable/go-relay-starter-kit/README.md

 For a walkthrough, see the [Relay tutorial](https://facebook.github.io/relay/docs/tutorial.html).

 ### Notes:
-This is based on alpha version of `graphql-go` and `graphql-relay-go`.
+This is based on `playlyfe/graphql` implementation but it can be customized for other implementation as well.
-Be sure to watch both repositories for latest changes.
+Be sure to watch the repository for future changes!

 ## Installation